Selenocosmia crassipes: Diet

 Despite the sometimes used common names bird-eating spider and bird spider, this nocturnal ground dwelling species is not likely to ever encounter or feed on birds.
-These spiders predominately feed upon invertebrates including insects and other spiders.
+These spiders predominantly feed upon invertebrates including insects and other spiders.
 Small vertebrates such as geckos, skinks and frogs are also part of the diet.

 Taxonomy

 Selenocosmia crassipes was first described by Ludwig Koch in 1874, as Phrictus crassipes.
 It was subsequently transferred to the genus Phlogius by Simon in 1887 as the genus name Phrictus was already applied to a group of lanternflies.
 However Simon did not change the diagnosis or description, just gave the species a unique genus name.
 In 1895, Pocock did not show a way to differentiate Phlogius and Selenocosmia, then in 1900, Pocock labelled Phlogius as a synonym of Selenocosmia.
 In 1982, the Australian arachnologist Barbara York Main recognised the Australian taxa as Selenocosmia.
-In 1995, Günter Schmidt transferred the species back to the genus Phlogius, however this transfer is not accepted by the World Spider Catalog, as Raven in 2000 argued that Schmidt had not compared the holotype specimens of both genera.
+In 1995, Günter Schmidt transferred the species back to the genus Phlogius, however the transfer of the Australian fauna from Selenocosmia to Phlogius was rejected by Raven 2000, argued that Schmidt had not compared the holotype specimens of both genera.
+Therefore the World Spider Catalog only recognises Phlogius as a junior synonym.
+As all previous taxonomic revisions of this group have been based on morphology only, molecular data will likely be required to settle this debate.